wireshrink/RECONMTL-2017/README.md

 ## Something doesn't work or I found a bug in your code !

-0. Open an issue of something of the below isn't working.
+0. Open an issue if something of the below isn't working.
 That's quite possible.
 1. Some of the mistakes were inserted intentionally.
 In this case I'll send you a message and remove the issue.

 ## What are the rules ?